 Requirements for Public Safety Administration Careers

-Generally, a college degree is required for most jobs.
-Many colleges and universities offer a Bachelor of Public Safety degree in Administration.
+Generally, a college degree is required for most administrative jobs, and many colleges and universities offer a bachelor's degree in public safety administration.
 This degree is extremely beneficial when applying for any public safety job, but it is not necessarily mandatory.
 Whatever their major, prospective applicants should focus on courses that develop business and problem-solving skills.

 For a career in law enforcement, a bachelor's degree is not essential at the state level, but federal agencies do require one.
 In additional, federal law enforcement agents complete extensive physical training before beginning their jobs.